Emergency Dentist Beaverton

 Toothaches

-If your toothache is due to a piece of lodged food between your teeth, make sure to rinse with warm water and use dental floss to remove it.
+How you should handle a toothache: If your toothache is due to a piece of lodged food between your teeth, make sure to rinse with warm water and use dental floss to remove it.
 If the pain does not subside or you find that a lodged object is not the problem, simply take an over-the-counter pain reliever and wait for your appointment.
-It could be that an infection has formed and needs professional treatment.

 Chipped Tooth

-If you have a broken tooth, it’s important that you do not try to chew on that side of your mouth.
-Because the tooth is likely to have jagged edges, place orthodontic wax over it so that your soft oral tissues remain protected.
+How you should handle a chipped tooth: Rinse your mouth with lukewarm water and collect any large pieces you can find.
+Because the tooth is likely to have jagged edges, place dental wax over it so that your soft oral tissues remain protected.
 If you can, try to retrieve the piece(s) and bring them with you to your appointment.
+Feel free to take a painkiller to reduce discomfort while you wait to see us.

 Very Sensitive Teeth